-- Regulatory framework
+Regulatory framework.

-- Corporate ESG risk strategy
+Corporate ESG risk strategy.

-- General principles for the integration of sustainability risks
+General principles for the Integration of sustainability risks.

-- Governance framework
+Governance framework.

-- ESG risk management framework
+ESG risk management framework.

-- Control framework
+Control framework.

-- Information / reporting framework
+Reporting framework.

-2. SCOPE OF APPLICATION
+2. Scope of Application

 This Policy is corporate in nature.
-As a result, the principles of action defined in it are applicable to all the insurance subsidiaries of VidaCaixa that carry out activities involving exposure to sustainability risks.
-The governing bodies of these subsidiaries will adopt the appropriate decisions for the purpose of integrating the provisions of this Policy by adapting - following the principle of proportionality - the governance framework to the peculiarities of the structure of their governing bodies, committees and divisions, and their principles of action, methodologies and processes to what is set out in this document.
+As a result, the principles of action defined in it are applicable to all the VidaCaixa Subgroup companies that carry out activities involving exposure to ESG risks.
+The governing bodies of these companies will adopt the appropriate decisions for the purpose of integrating the provisions of this Policy by adapting, following the principle of proportionality, the governance framework to the peculiarities of the structure of their governing bodies, committees and divisions, and their principles of action, methodologies and processes to what is set out in this document.

-This integration may involve, among other decisions, the approval of the subsidiary's own policy.
-Approval will be necessary in the subsidiaries that need to adapt the provisions of this Policy to their own specific circumstances, whether due to the subject matter, jurisdiction or relevance of the risk in the subsidiary.
+This integration may involve, among other decisions, the approval of the Subgroup company's own policy.
+Approval will be necessary for the Subgroup companies that need to adapt the provisions of this Policy to their own specific circumstances, whether due to the subject matter, jurisdiction or relevance of the risk in the Subgroup company.

-In any case, given its corporate nature, VidaCaixa's Actuarial and Risk Function Division will ensure that the integration of this Policy among VidaCaixa's subsidiaries is proportionate, the policies approved by the subsidiaries (if any) are in line with the corporate policy, and there is consistency across the entire VidaCaixa Group.
+In any case, given its corporate nature, VidaCaixa's Actuarial and Risk Function Division will ensure that the integration of this Policy among the VidaCaixa Subgroup companies is proportionate, the policies approved by the companies (if any) are in line with the corporate policy, and is consistent across the entire VidaCaixa Subgroup.

-Lastly, this Policy, aside from being a corporate policy of the VidaCaixa Group, is considered an individual policy of VidaCaixa.
+Lastly, this Policy, aside from being a corporate policy of the VidaCaixa Subgroup, is considered an individual policy of VidaCaixa.

-This Policy is applicable from the date it is approved by the Board of Directors and excludes any pre-existing investment.
+This Policy is applicable from the date it is approved by the Board of Directors and excludes any preexisting investment.
 Nevertheless, the latter would be subject to it in case exposure to the same issuers is expanded.